openshift/enhancements/enhancements/node-tuning/mixed-cpu-node-plugin.md

 * With this solution, the platform's housekeeping processes also runs on the shared CPUs. but the intent is to allocate those cpus to workload’s light-weight tasks, so having some latency is bearable.
-A way of mitigating that is checks whether it's possible to use workload partitioning to ensure the platform housekeeping processes don't run on the shared cpus.
+A way of mitigating that is to use workload partitioning to ensure the platform housekeeping processes don't run on the shared cpus.
-(This statement needs to be verified)

 * There is no risk that workload’s tasks run on dedicated OCP’s housekeeping reserved cpus, because only the shared cpus exposed via cgroups to the workload’s process.